DelvonRH/MERN-Blog-Project/README.md

 The following **required** functionality is completed:

-- [x] User can navigate to Home Page.
+- [x] User can navigate to "Home" page.
-- [x] User can navigate to About Page.
+- [x] User can navigate to "About" page.
-- [x] User can navigate to Project Page.
+- [x] User can navigate to "Project" page.

 The following **optional** features are implemented:

-- [x] User can click on brand to navigate to Home Page.
+- [x] User can click on brand to navigate to "Home" page.
 - [x] Website is responsive and can be viewed on different devices.
-- [x] User can click on the logo to return to the Home Page.
+- [x] User can click on the logo to return to the "Home" page.

 ## Video Walkthrough: